donadigo/gala-pip-plugin/README.md

+# ABANDONED
+**This branch is abandoned since it got merged into Gala master itself as part of it's default set of plugins (in https://github.com/elementary/gala/commit/52678172d39b77881db1b6bc3cf5f167da52f4da).
+The development will now only happen in Gala's master branch.
+Please do not file any new bugs or feature requests here, instead file them here: https://github.com/elementary/gala/issues**

 # Gala Picture In Picture plugin
 A simple [Gala](https://github.com/elementary/gala) plugin to have a Picture in Picture functionality.
 It works by selecting a particular window or it's area you want to show in the popup window.